Mrs. Iman's Class

 Student Spotlight

-Macie enjoys playing softball and learning about math.
-Her favorite drink is bubbly and her favorite color is green.
-When she grows up she wants to be a singer.
+McKenzie enjoys riding her bike and playing outside.
+Her favorite food is steak and her favorite drink is water.
+When she grows up she wants to be a teacher.

 Dates to Remember/Homework: